Shivam02005/Electricity-Bill-Splitter-for-Shared-Rooms/README.md

 ## Features
 - Pro‐rata splitting using *days stayed* as weight
-- No external dependencies—just Python’s built-ins
+- No external dependencies - just Python’s built-ins
 - Fully self-contained; paste and run

 ## How It Works